-If you are having issues with a door lock on your Toyota Corolla, it will be necessary to either visit your local dealership or take some time troubleshooting the issue.
+If you are having issues with a door lock on your Toyota Corolla, it will be necessary to either visit your local dealership or take some time to troubleshoot the issue.
 Here is a handy guide to help diagnose the problem.

 If all four doors fail to lock/unlock or if multiple doors fail to lock/unlock, the odds are that you have an electrical issue like a bad relay.
 The best thing to do in this case is to bring it in for service.
 Correctly diagnosing an electrical issue can be a nightmare.